oat-sa/bundle-lti1p3/doc/service/tool.md

 The service [ServiceClient](https://github.com/oat-sa/lib-lti1p3-core/blob/master/src/Service/Client/ServiceClient.php) is available form your application container to make authenticated LTI service calls to a platform by following this standard.

-To use it, you can inject anywhere you need the the `ServiceClientInterface` and you need to provide on which registered platform you wan to make the call.
+To use it, you can inject anywhere you need the the `ServiceClientInterface` and you need to provide on which registered platform you want to make the call.

 For example: